oghenetejiriorukpegmail/expense-tracker-multi-user/README.md

 ## Configuration

 Configure OCR settings via the Settings page (`/settings.html`):
-- Choose OCR provider (Tesseract or Gemini)
+- Choose OCR provider (Tesseract, Gemini, OpenAI, Claude, OpenRouter)
-- Enter API keys (required for Gemini)
+- Enter API keys for the desired AI providers.
-- Select preferred models (for Gemini)
+- Select preferred models (where applicable).
+- **Note:** Clicking "Save Settings" updates the API keys stored in the `backend/.env` file on the server.
+The server reads these keys for OCR processing.
+Ensure the server process has write permissions to `.env` if running in restricted environments.
+A server restart might be needed for changes to fully apply in all cases.

 ## Technology Stack